ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/data_analysis/Plink_Stepbystep.md

 - Calculate Identity by Descent (IBD)
 - Get Mendelian Errors and filter these out.
 - Calculate TDT (transmission disequilibrium test), a type of FBAT (family based assocation test)
+- Some prep for wAnnovar
+- Putting it all together as a script to run on the cluster

 ![](figures/2075fd2e.png)